josiahn99/kc1yqn-website/learning_plan/index.md

 layout: default
 title: Learning Plan
 ---
 # Learning Plan

-### Returning to Science
+# Returning to Science

 After burning out on math and science as a kid—because, spoiler, things are supposed to be hard—I’m back, driven by curiosity and the joy of figuring things out.
-Amateur radio grabbed my attention after reading *Remembrance of Earth’s Past* by Liu Cixin and listening to *Daniel and Kelly’s Extraordinary Universe*.
+Amateur radio grabbed my attention after reading *Remembrance of Earth’s Past* by Liu Cixin and listening to [Daniel and Kelly’s Extraordinary Universe podcast](https://podcasts.apple.com/us/podcast/daniel-and-kellys-extraordinary-universe/id1436616330).
 Both reignited my fascination with how the universe works, and ham radio lets me explore that curiosity hands-on through the electromagnetic spectrum.

+---

-### Operating and Experimenting
+# Operating and Experimenting

 Progress is uneven.
 Most of my free time is on the train or late at night, so I won’t always be building or operating.
 Even small experiments, though, keep me engaged.

 I’m starting as a Technician with a few months of experience and working toward General and Amateur Extra.
 My goal isn’t just passing exams; I want to understand the material behind them.
+I’ll be exploring:

-I'll be exploring antennas, circuits, operating, and building a small station.
-That includes trial-and-error projects like a 2 m Yagi or a 40 m dipole, logging QSOs on BrandMeister and eventually on HF.
+- **Antennas**: trial-and-error projects like a 2 m Yagi or a 40 m dipole
+- **Circuits**: Arduino/DDS setups, filters, and RF front ends
+- **Operating and logging**: QSOs on BrandMeister and eventually on HF
+- **Building a small station**: modular and experimental rather than just talking

+---

-### Theory and Math
+# Theory and Math

 I’ve started with Bertrand’s *Advanced Radio Theory Handbook* to build a foundation in electronics and RF.
 Eventually, I want to reconnect with the math, from calculus to Maxwell’s equations, so the theory aligns with what I hear and build on the air.
-Understanding the equations behind what I’m doing will make operating and building immensely satisfying.
-The goal is to connect theory and practice.
+Understanding the equations behind my experiments will make operating and building immensely satisfying.
+The ultimate goal is to **connect theory and practice**.

-### Connected Interests

-Amateur radio also fuels other interests: building and hosting this site, tinkering with Raspberry Pi projects, and experimenting with Python for small data analyses.
-This site serves as my lab notebook, documenting experiments, ideas, and rabbit holes as they unfold.

-# Experimental RF Learning Workflow (With AT‑878)

-A complete roadmap for building a modular experimental RF base station.
-Includes microcontrollers, SDR, DDS modules, and transceivers like the AT‑878 and IC‑7300.
-Focus is on **experimentation, measurement, and learning**, not casual QSOs.

 ---

+# Connected Interests

+Amateur radio also fuels other interests:

+- Building and hosting this website as a lab notebook
+- Tinkering with Raspberry Pi projects for experiments
+- Using Python for small data analyses and automation

+This site documents my experiments, ideas, and rabbit holes as they unfold, creating a record of learning and discovery.

+---

+# Experimental RF Workflow

+This workflow shows how **theory, math, Python, and hardware** interact in my experimental base station.
+Focus is on exploration, measurement, and iteration rather than casual chatting.

 ## **1. Theory Layer (Maxwell & Circuit Concepts)**